 Revenues from our Transportation Systems segment are primarily dependent upon the continued availability of funding at the local, state and federal levels from the various agencies and departments of transportation.
-Transportation Systems revenues for the three months ended June 30, 2012 increased compared to the corresponding period in the prior year due in part to several significant project wins in the last two quarters.
+Transportation Systems revenues for the three and six months ended September 30, 2012 increased compared to the corresponding period in the prior year due in part to several significant project wins in the last two fiscal quarters.
 Going forward, we plan to continue to pursue larger contracts that may contain significant sub-consulting content, which will likely contribute to variability in the timing and amount of our Transportation Systems revenues from period to period.
 We also intend to continue to expand our foreign operations by pursuing additional international opportunities in the Middle East and other regions.
 Among other factors, we believe the ability of our Transportation Systems segment to grow and successfully win and service new contracts will be highly dependent upon our continued success in recruiting and retaining qualified personnel, as well as upon government funding initiatives in the markets we serve.

-Roadway Sensors revenues increased approximately 4% compared to the prior year period mainly as a result of increased sales in states where our products are sold direct.
-Roadway Sensors overall revenue growth was impacted as a result of certain international sales in the corresponding prior year period which did not reoccur in the current quarter.
-Going forward, we plan to focus on our core domestic intersection market and refine and deliver products that address the needs of this market, namely our Vantage processor and camera systems.
-We also plan to focus on international distribution channel expansion and expect to continue to refine products that address this market, namely our Abacus and Pico products.
+Roadway Sensors revenues for the three and six months ended September 30, 2012 decreased compared to the prior year periods, mainly as a result of a decrease in federal stimulus funded projects and to a lesser extent the discontinuation of redevelopment agencies in California.
+These programs had a positive impact on Roadway Sensors revenues in the prior year periods.
+Going forward, we plan to focus on our core domestic intersection market and refine and deliver products that address the needs of this market, namely our Vantage processor and camera systems and our Vantage Vector video/radar hybrid sensor.
+We also plan to focus on international distribution channel expansion and expect to continue to refine products that address these markets, namely our Abacus and Pico products.

-Approximately 5% of the overall increase in total revenues, or \$790,000, was attributable the iPerform segment and were a direct result of the BTS acquisition in November 2011.
-Going forward, we plan to continue investing in this segment particularly in research, development, sales and marketing of the IterisPeMS performance measure solution which we expect will launch in the second fiscal quarter of 2013.
+Approximately 5% of the overall increase in total revenues for the three months ended September 30, 2012 and approximately 6% of the overall increase in total revenues for the six months ended September 30, 2012, or \$1.6 million, was attributable the iPerform segment and was a direct result of the BTS acquisition in November 2011.
+Going forward, we plan to continue investing in this segment particularly in research, development, sales and marketing of the IterisPeMS performance measure solution, which we expect will launch in the first quarter of fiscal year 2014.

 We expect the recently passed federal highway bill will enable and encourage government agencies to include ITS technologies in transportation infrastructure, traffic management and performance measurement projects, and as a result, expect these types of expenditures to benefit all three of our operating segments.
+For example, we have been selected to provide on-call task-order based services that the Federal Highway Administration (FHWA) will release under two contracts for a period of up to five years and will have opportunities to compete, with a small group of other selected providers, on each task order as they are released.
+These contracts are valued at up to \$67.6 million and \$12.6 million, respectively and are funded through the recently passed federal highway bill.

 Gross Profit.
-The following table presents details of our gross profit for the three months ended June 30, 2012 and 2011:
+The following table presents details of our gross profit for the three and six months ended September 30, 2012 and 2011: